Streaming quantum gate set tomography using the extended Kalman filter: Introduction to GST and the Kalman filter

 \section{Introduction to GST and the Kalman filter}

 In this section we provide brief introductions to both gate set tomography (GST) and the Kalman filter.
 We cover only the material necessary to show how Kalman filters can be applied to GST.
 For more extensive reviews of GST, see \cite{Nielsen2021-el}.
 For Kalman filtering, see \cite{Simon2006-dd}.
-We summarize our notation in Table \ref{tab:notation} at the end of this section.
+We summarize our notation in Table \ref{tab:notation} below.